spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 *  **Evict stand-alone Pods**: Ocean evicts pods that are not part of a Kubernetes deployment and will automatically reschedule these stand-alone pods.

-*  **Respect Pod Disruption Budget (PDB)**: Some pods may have a Pod Disruption Budget (PDB).
+*  **Respect Pod Disruption Budget (PDB)**: Some pods may have a [Pod Disruption Budget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets).
 In the Spot API, use respectPdb to instruct Ocean to verify the PDB.
 When respectPdb is set to True, Ocean will not migrate a node if the PDB is violated.

 *  **Respect Restrict Scale Down during Roll**: Rolls do not consider the restrict-scale-down label.
 Ocean will migrate a node even if a task or pod uses this label.
 Ocean's Autoscaler considers all configured constraints before the roll.

 *  **Delete node from Azure after successful migration**: Select to delete the node from the Azure console because Ocean now manages the node.

+*  **Enable Unmanagement via Azure Console (after successful migration)**: Change Azure-managed node pools from automatic to manual scaling.

+##  Step 3: Start Migration

+*  Click **Start Migration**.